It's the anniversary of the discovery of Alaska

 In a blow from which the seaside postcard industry would never get up again, Donald McGill went down on this day.
 Yes, the Obscene Publications Act had Britain's master of innuendo up against the wall for a seeing to he'd never forget.

-On this day in 1954, saucy seaside postcards were found to be even naughtier than the naughtiest schoolgirl, and their creator, McGill, received a good spanking for cocking a snook at British morality.
+On this day in 1954, saucy seaside postcards were found to be even naughtier than the naughtiest of politicians, and their creator, McGill, received a good spanking for cocking a snook at British morality.
 This was all a bit harsh for a chap approaching 80, who's not-terribly daring lines included gems such as "I want to back the favourite, please.
 My sweetheart gave me a pound to do it both ways".

 McGill died in poverty, but his postcards can sell for tens of thousands.
 We're toasting this cheeky chappy with a virgin, yet aptly named bevvy, the Pussyfoot.